zv-louis/mktotp

 // (Note)

-// Registration keys may differ depending on the Agent tool used,
+// Registration keys may differ depending on the Agent tool.

-// so please refer to the manual of each Agent tool you use for detailed procedures.
+// Please refer to the manual of the Agent tool you are using for detailed procedures.

 "mcpServers" {